Abdel7aemd-A7med/LinuxOps-Management-System/README.md

 # 🐧 LinuxOps: Advanced Process Management & Kernel Visualization

 **LinuxOps** is a powerful system-level monitoring tool designed to visualize the internal mechanics of the Linux Kernel.
-By integrating a **Python (Tkinter)** frontend with specialized **C-backend** simulators, the project provides a granular, real-time look into scheduling, resource contention, and process lifecycles.
+By integrating a **Pyth** frontend with specialized **C-backend** simulators, the project provides a granular, real-time look into scheduling, resource contention, and process lifecycles.

 ---